Momna03/JavaScript-Assignments/README.md

 # JavaScript Assignments
-All assigments of basic java script are here.
+All assigments of basic javaScript are here.